 Scholarships can be used on an individual basis to fund overseas study.
-Students should contact their scholarship program directly or Dr. Marcie Lehman, Associate Professor and Chair of Scholarships, at MLLehm@ship.edu, or (717) 477-1589.
+Students should contact their scholarship program directly or Dr. Megan Luft, Executive Director of Admissions, at MNLuft@ship.edu or 717-477-1231.

-NOTE: Board of Governors Scholarships cannot be used to fund study abroad experiences.
-Students are eligible to receive the BOG when they return from studying abroad if all necessary criteria and paperwork is completed prior to leaving.
+NOTE: Presidential Scholarships cannot be used to fund some study abroad experiences.
+Students are eligible to receive the award when they return from studying abroad if all necessary criteria and paperwork is completed prior to leaving.

 National study abroad scholarships include:

 - Freeman Asia Scholarship

 Scholarship deadlines can occur as early as one semester to a year prior to the semester you plan to study abroad.
 We encourage you to research opportunities in advance of deadlines.
 Contact the Center for Global Education for help with scholarship application process and to find out about upcoming deadlines.
 To view a list of previous scholarship recipients, click HERE.